pcuchot/simul_pheno/5_variance_and_selection.md

 ### Productivity

-- Selection does not affect estimation of productivity
+- Strong selection affect productivity estimates
 - Productivity is harder to assess when birds lay fewer eggs and when there is lower variance in laying date